Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## For Neo Geo CD (under construction)

 Get the CD version compatible with the NeoSD Loader, for example [here](https://archive.org/details/fullset-for-neocd-sd-loader).
-Extract files from the track 1 with any way to mount the .bin file as a virtual drive (like WinCDEmu for example, but any other tools may work).
-Patch the following files with the [dedicated IPS patches](/Working_toolchain_NGCD/IPS_scripts).
+It must be a .CUE + .BINs version.
+Patch the track 1 with the [dedicated IPS patch](/Working_toolchain_NGCD/IPS_scripts).

-Summary of CRC32 you should expect before / after patching :
+Summary of CRC32 you should expect before / after patching:

-    File: .\NGCD_track_1\P040.PRG | Original CRC32: DE9334F2 | Modified CRC32: C6126BCF
-    File: .\NGCD_track_1\JOUCHU.SPR | Original CRC32: 458CA60B | Modified CRC32: D4E11138
-    File: .\NGCD_track_1\AREA2.SPR | Original CRC32: DFC4BFFC | Modified CRC32: 9A9DD451
-    File: .\NGCD_track_1\AREA3.SPR | Original CRC32: 6812A91A | Modified CRC32: 963F01DD
-    File: .\NGCD_track_1\AREA4.SPR | Original CRC32: 1BB25F6C | Modified CRC32: E0BD0AF3
-    File: .\NGCD_track_1\TITLE.SPR | Original CRC32: DDA3971E | Modified CRC32: 98FAFCB3
+    File: .\NGCD_track_1_binary\Sengoku2_Track_01.bin | Original CRC32: 6EFBFA46 | Modified CRC32: 13D0AE7A

-The tricky part is now to rebuilt an [iso level 1 track](https://wiki.neogeodev.org/index.php/Making_an_ISO_file), only format recognized by the NGCD.
-I'm still trying to find a smooth workflow to do this, so stay tuned.

-Of course you can run all the codes with the original ROMs in the indicated folders to rebuild the project for AES / MVS and NGCD from scratch but IPS patches are much easier to handle.
+Of course, for AES / MVS and NGCD versions you can run all the codes with the original ROMs / files in the indicated folders to rebuild the project from scratch but IPS patches are much easier to handle.

 ## Click on image to see level 1 gameplay
 [ ![Click to see gameplay](/Caption.png)](https://www.youtube.com/watch?v=bVQaettOxyM)